vippsas/vipps-developers/developer-resources/servers.md

 |-------------------|------------------|
 | api.vipps.no      | apitest.vipps.no |

 The servers are world accessible.
-Vipps only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.
+Vipps MobilePay only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.

-## Vipps request servers
+## Request servers

-Requests made by Vipps are made from the servers specified below.
+Requests made by us are made from the servers specified below.
-Vipps normally only uses one server at a time, and change servers approximately every three months.
+We normally only uses one server at a time, and change servers approximately every three months.

 | Production (Prod)   | Disaster recovery (DR) | Test (MT)              |